 Check the regular rental listings–many landlords advertise that they allow pets.
 Some humane societies also keep lists of landlords who rent to people with pets.
-If you are looking for an apartment in Dane County, contact the Dane County Humane Society at (608) 838-0413, ext.
-113. You can also search rental websites for units that allow pets.
+Contact the Dane County Humane Society if you are looking for an apartment in Dane County.
+You can also search rental websites for units that allow pets.

 How can I convince a landlord to rent to me and my pet?

-Contact the person who has the authority to grant you permission.
-This may be the resident manager, property manager, or owner of the building.
+Contact the person with the authority to permit you to have a pet, such as the resident manager, property manager, or building owner.

-- Ask why the landlord has a no-pets policy.
-By asking up front about your landlord's concerns, you can learn more about how to best present your own request.
+- Ask why the landlord has a no-pets policy, so you can learn how to present your request best.
 Considering your landlord's position will encourage them to be more open to yours.

-- When negotiating with the landlord, be careful about waiving a lot of rights in order to get permission for a pet.
+- Be careful about waiving or agreeing to give up some of your rights to get permission for a pet.
 If the landlord seems unreasonable, you may want to keep looking for another apartment.

 Prepare a "pet resume" and include proof of your claims.
 Include the following in the resume:

 - Training.
-Mention that your pet is well-behaved.
-If your cat is litter box trained or uses a scratching post, be sure to say so.
+If your cat is litter box trained or uses a scratching post, say so.
 If your dog does not bark when left alone or has attended obedience classes, mention this and include receipts or a graduation certificate.

 - Veterinary records.
-State in the resume that your pets are well cared for and include copies of health certificates showing that your pets are spayed or neutered, free of fleas and ticks, and up-to-date on their vaccinations.
+Include copies of health certificates showing that your pets are spayed or neutered, free of fleas and ticks, and up-to-date on their vaccinations.

 - Renters insurance.
-Depending on what kind of pet you have, you may be able to purchase liability insurance for any damage your pet may do.
+You can purchase liability insurance for any pet damage depending on your pet.
 If you have this insurance, mention it in your resume and include a copy of your policy.

 - Interview.
 Invite the landlord to "interview" your freshly groomed, well-behaved pet at your current home to show that your pet has not caused any damage.

-In addition to presenting a pet resume, offer to sign a pet addendum to your rental agreement that makes you responsible for possible damage to property or injury to others.
+In addition, offer to sign a pet addendum to your rental agreement that makes you responsible for possible damage to property or injury to others.